tonethar/IGME-330-Spring-2019/weekly/week-07A-notes.md

     - it will have a `.speedUp()` method that increases the car speed by 1
     - it will have a constructor that takes `year` and `speed` parameters
 2. JavaScript classes, introduced in ECMAScript 2015, are primarily ___________ over JavaScript's existing prototype-based inheritance.
 3. True or False.
-The JavaScript class syntax **does not** introduce a new object-oriented inheritance model to JavaScript.
+The JavaScript class syntax introduces a new object-oriented inheritance model to JavaScript.

 **C. JavaScript runtime**
 - https://mathiasbynens.be/notes/shapes-ics